jasonjche/gitReal/README.md

 ## Description

 GitReal is an application that allows you to keep you and your friends accountable with coding by looking at each other's commits.
-Simply install the necessary Git Hooks, and commit away!!!
+Simply install the necessary Git Hooks, and commit away!

 ## Installation